orgmycology/astropy-dei/consultant-recs.md

 ## 3. Actively Learn from Adjacent Communities

+There is a rich ecosystem of organizations supporting open source scientific software and open source scientific communities.
+Some of these communities have experienced many of the same challenges that Astropy is experiencing.
+Looking at these communiteis, th

+rOpenSci, Carpentries, Turing Way, pyOpenSci (effort already underway with Astropy)

 ## 4. Be Open to, But Critical of Shared Services

+**NOT SURE THIS IS WHAT YOU MEAN HERE DAN, but taking a stab anyway...**
+With community members already busy with considerable commitments in many areas, software, day-jobs, career advancement, it can be tempting to consider shared services models for some core community activities.
+One example of this is the idea of a fiscal sponsor (NumFOCUS) for example bringing the work of organizaing and maintaining a Code of Conduct enforcement committee for all fiscally sponsored projects of the organization.
+This could be compelling, but it could also lead to the commnuity loosing touch with its own self-work to improve itself and address root-causes of Code of Conduct incidents.
+Finding a balance where the community can collectively hold its enforcement, and have enabling infrastructure and guidance that makes it "lightweight" to do so are what we'd recommend for a growing community like Astropy.

 ## 5. Consider Geography and Timezones

+It was clear from the communnity survey that there is a dominant gravity for timezones in North America.
+This dominant gravity can lead the community to make decisions about meeting times that are difficult for those in other global timezones to feel included in the community.
+Astropy is alredy a very asynchronous community, but in its synchronous moments, it could be useful to bring more consideration to those in minority timezone areas.
+Additonally, when key annual events are held in the USA, there can be very restrictive visitation visa restrictions for travel to the United States for people from some locales.
+It can be worthwhile to consider annual events taking place each year in countries with less restrictive visa requirements.

 ## 6. Develop Community-Driven Definitions and Metrics for Diversity

+The Astropy community should work to collectivly define its own targets and progress benchmarks for increasing and expanding diversity as a community.
+It is clear that the Astronomy community at-large still has siginificant DEI issues, and it is also clear that many in the Astropy community aspire for it to challenge those trends with a new model of working and including others.
+For this to be successful, it will be important for the leadership of Astropy to be the ones defining what DEI looks like for Astropy, no consultant recommentdations can fill-in for frank and open community converstaions.
+We encourage Astropy community members to continue to advocate for finding the time and space to have these conversations, and bring the conversations toward key measurable goals for the community.

 ## 7. Use _Political Opportunity Structures_ to Drive Change